How to live stream your Serato DJ sets

 3. Download and install the virtual audio device

 When you first enable the setting in Serato DJ, a popup will be shown.
-This will direct you to download either iShowU for Mac or Virtual Audio Cable for Windows.
+This will direct you to download a Virtual Audio Device (VAD) on your computer. macOS users can use the Serato Virtual Audio device, which is bundled with Serato DJ Pro 2.5.5 or Lite 1.5.5 and above.
+Windows users can use Virtual Audio Cable.

 Once you’ve downloaded and installed it, head back to Serato DJ Pro and enable the ‘Make Audio Available to Other Applications’ checkbox in the settings.

 Part 2 – Setting up your stream with OBS

 Open Broadcaster Software (OBS) has proven to be a great option to use for live streaming.
 It’s free, and easy to use.